Suicide bomber kills 10 at funeral in northern Iraq

 On Friday police discovered the bodies of 18 men, including a Sunni tribal sheikh and his son, who had been abducted and shot in the head near Baghdad in an attack a senior security official said bore the hallmarks of al Qaeda.

-It was the deadliest in a series of assassinations last week, which also included an attack on Sunni labourers whose beheaded bodies were dumped in an orchard.
+It was the deadliest in a series of assassinations last week, which also included an attack on Sunni laborers whose beheaded bodies were dumped in an orchard.

 Mladenov called on the Iraqi government to track down all of the attackers "as a matter of urgency".